balancer/code-review/rate-providers/KernelProtocolRateProviders.md

 ## Conclusion
 **Summary judgment: **

-The Kernel protocol rate providers should work well with Balancer pools on a technical.
+The Kernel protocol rate providers should work well with Balancer pools on a technical level.
 They are essentially wrappers around downstream rate computations and expose this data as part of their onchain scope.
 However, the rate reported might be inaccurate if multiple LSTs/LRTs are used as deposit assets and if Karak generates yield, the rate reported and the true rate will deviate.